1st Armored Division Sustainment Brigade: Origins

-The 15th Sustainment Brigade was originally constituted on 4 May 1966 in the Regular Army as a Headquarters and Headquarters Company.
+The 15th Support Brigade was originally constituted on 4 May 1966 in the Regular Army as a Headquarters and Headquarters Company.
 It was first activated on 1 July 1966.

-On 20 October 1967, the Brigade was inactivated after providing support to units in Vietnam, only to be reactivated on 21 September 1968 at Fort Lewis, Washington.
+On 20 October 1967, the 15th Support Brigade was inactivated after providing support to units in Vietnam, only to be reactivated on 21 September 1968 at Fort Lewis, Washington.
 The Brigade later inactivated at Fort Lewis on 21 March 1973 having received campaign credits for its support for Counteroffensive Operations (Phase II and III) in Vietnam.

-As mentioned above, the 15th Sustainment Brigade replaced the "Division Support Command" of the 1st Cavalry Division.
+As mentioned above, the 15th Support Brigade replaced the "Division Support Command" of the 1st Cavalry Division.
 The history of the organization can be traced back to 1919 when one of its present units, the 15th Forward Support Battalion, existed as the 615th Motor Transport Company.
 The Division Support Command (DISCOM) thus predated the 1st Cavalry Division itself, which was not established until 1921.

 In the years before World War II, most of the units of the 1st Cavalry Division that were not assigned to larger unit commands were under the control of the Headquarters, Division Special Troops of the division; an independent unit for various supporting units for a division.
 These included the service and support elements of the division.
 After World War II, however, the Special Troops Headquarters was reorganized into Headquarters, Division Trains.
 This designation immediately predates the "Division Support Command" (DISCOM) designation.
 The division trains were activated 1 November 1957 in Korea.
 Although a new organization, 1st Cavalry Division's Division Trains employed concepts and tactics similar to those of U.S. armored division trains that were originated in World War I.